[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 display_error=on

-Now the error message will be in detail.
+Now the error message will be explained in detail.
 You should take action accordingly.

 3.Increase PHP Memory Limit